 The Indonesian government is pursuing ambitious goals in digitalisation with the digital economy as the key to Indonesia’s economic strength.
 Indonesia has a growing and innovative digital economy: It includes established corporations as well as a very dynamic start-up scene.
 Digital-savvy consumers and a well-developed ecosystem allow numerous young digital businesses to thrive in the country.

-In 2022, the German Federal Ministry for Digital and Transport (BMDV) and KOMINFO agreed on a continuous exchange on matters of digital policy and digital transformation.
+In 2022, the German Federal Ministry for Digital and Transport (BMDV) and MCI agreed on a continuous exchange on matters of digital policy and digital transformation.
 The aim of both sides is to make the opportunities afforded by digitalisation available to everyone and thus contribute to a sustainable economic development.
-To create a common international framework for the digital transformation of the economy, a variety of potential cooperation topics will be assessed.

 Stay informed!
 To subscribe to the Digital Dialogues newsletter, enter your e-mail address here.
 Please also refer to our privacy notice.